imbo/imbo/docs/usage/api.rst

 The ``metadata`` field is only available if you used the ``metadata`` query parameter described above.

-Images in the array are ordered on the ``added`` field in a descending fashion.

 **Typical response codes:**

 * 200 OK
 * 304 Not modified
-* 404 Not found
+* 404 Public key not found

 .. _image-resource: